Love Is Dead and We Killed Her

-Love Is Dead and We Killed Her is the second studio album by American pop punk band Doll Skin.
+Love Is Dead and We Killed Her is the second and final studio album by American pop punk band Doll Skin.
 It is the band's third recorded release, following 2015's In Your Face EP and their debut studio album Manic Pixie Dream Girl in 2017.
 The album was released on June 28, 2019.
 The first single from the album, "Mark My Words", was released on April 23, 2019.